An authentic medieval town in the heart of preserved nature

 The Maronne is a major tributary of the river Dordogne.
 It encircles the “Tours de Merle” (towers of Merle) turning the castrum into a natural fortress.
 The river is also known as "petit eyge" ("small water"), and played an essential role in the history of the castellany.

 In the golden ages of Merle, between the 14th and 16th centuries, a bridge made of two stone pillars with a wooden deck was used to cross the river.
 In order to cross this first seigneurial bridge, you had to pay a toll.
-The river Maronne often overflowed and the bridge was entirely rebuilt in1735.
+The river Maronne often overflowed and the bridge was entirely rebuilt in 1735.
 It collapsed 5 years later after a terrible flood.
 During the entire Middle Ages, this was the valley’s only known bridge.
 Nowadays, visitors can spot the base of one of the old bridge pillars on the castrum side.
-A medieval garden was set up where the old bridge used to be.

 We currently lead a restoration project on the old bridge, hidding a part of it.
 We are sorry for the inconvenience.